mckerrj/PollProj/README.md

 - Setup a simple Django project
 - Shows how to set up a simple Django Model
 - Setup a simple Tastypie API
 - Run tests against your model and your API.
-Simple tests and some mock tests
+Simple tests, mock tests, and API tests.
 - Have a python object that Authenticates with Twitter and gets data about your Tweets and Twitter Handle associated with those Tweets.
 It then stores them using your Django model.
 - Have a simple Celery app that runs the python-twitter sync-up every five minutes (if you let it).